uspki/policies/certificate-policy.md

 ## 1.4 Certificate Usage

 ### 1.4.1 Appropriate Certificate Uses
-This Certificate Policy (CP) is limited to Publicly Trusted TLS Certificates used for identifying and authenticating U.S. Federal Government web services.
+This policy is limited to Publicly Trusted TLS Certificates used for identifying and authenticating U.S. Federal Government web services.
 Certificates may be used for all legal authentication and encryption purposes.

 ### 1.4.2 Prohibited Certificate Uses
 Certificates may not be used where prohibited by law.

-Certificates for identifying natural persons are not allowed under this policy and the U.S. Federal Public Trust TLS PKI, including but not limited to identity certificates used to identify natural persons for digital signatures, S/MIME, client authentication, and encryption.
+Certificates for identifying natural persons are not allowed under this policy including but not limited to identity certificates used to identify natural persons for digital signatures, S/MIME, client authentication, and encryption.
 CAs may not issue Subscriber certificates for natural persons or enter into any cross-certification with any CAs that issue certificates used to identify and authenticate natural persons.

 ## 1.5 Policy administration